alfredomtx/user-management-api/README.md

 All requests received are intercepted by Spring Security and validations are performed to check whether the `access token` provided in the request is valid.

+The token configuration such as expiration time, are set in the `JWTAuthenticationFilter.java` file.

+### Spring Security and Roles
+All the access for the API and it's routes are set in the `SecurityConfiguration.java` file.

+Currently, there are only two main roles used in the project, they are:
+- `USER`: simple user, allowed to access only login and registration related routes.
+- `ADMIN`: has access and is allowed for everything.

 ## Email Service
 The email service uses Java Mail to send emails.
 It's needed to set up the SMTP settings in your